Coalville: Culture

-Gastronomy

-Historian William George Hoskins had little complimentary to say about Coalville in his Shell Guide (1970), aside from remarking that "excellent pork pies" were produced there.
-A food and drink festival was held in the town in November 2013.

 Media

 Established in 1893, the Coalville Times is a weekly newspaper that covers the town and the whole of North West Leicestershire, as well as areas of South Derbyshire and Hinckley and Bosworth.
 It is situated on Bridge Road, Coalville, where the Ashby Times and Swadlincote Times are also produced.

 Television signals can only be received from the Sutton Coldfield TV transmitter which broadcast BBC West Midlands and ITV Central (West) from Birmingham.
 However, BBC East Midlands and ITV Central (East) are also received through cable and satellite television such as Freesat and Sky.

 Local radio stations are BBC Radio Leicester on 104.9 FM, Smooth East Midlands on 101.4 and 106.6 FM, Capital Midlands on 102.8 FM, Greatest Hits Radio Midlands on 106.0 FM, Hits Radio East Midlands on DAB, Fosse FM and Carillon Radio which broadcast to hospital patients at the Coalville Hospital in the town.

 Launched on 14 November 2009, Hermitage FM was the community broadcaster for North West Leicestershire.
 It had a community coffee lounge based in its premises in Memorial Square.
 It was announced in early 2024 that both the radio station and coffee lounge will close.

-In November 2024 a new community radio station launched called Coalville Public Radio.
+In November 2024, a new community radio station launched called Coalville Public Radio.